 We expect the industry, including ports, to be forced to bring data and technology into play in order to achieve the targets.
 The maritime industry will be held accountable in 2030 for the net-zero commitments, and these need to be backed by credible action.
 As has been established in the Port Call Optimization whitepaper, in order for the industry to move forward, we need to solve the challenge of leveraging technology and improving collaboration between various actors.

 The port and the port call processes are in most cases too big and interconnected for each individual actor to oversee, comprehend and interpret.
 Operational excellence is in the DNA of most maritime organizations, bringing that capability to ports and the maritime ecosystem as a whole is the next step.
 This is where ports (have to) play a new, important, role.
 They should facilitate the process to make high quality data available, it is essential to collect information from various connected systems and create a comprehensive picture of operations.

 Creating this digital infrastructure in ports will directly aid the actors in the port call in decision making, creating the trust and base to attract and invest in sustainable and efficient cargo flows.
 Ultimately, the aim is to provide the insights to the actors that are actionable and applicable to daily operations of port calling, ensuring that all the choices made have a strong basis in real-time updates of information and events.
 Decisions can no longer be made in a vacuum.
 Operating based on deep insights backed up by contextualized data will enable positive change in the industry.
-Port call optimization cannot be achieved without change and innovation, requiring stakeholders to be aligned in strategic thinking.
+Port call optimization cannot be achieved without change and innovation, requiring stakeholders to be aligned in strategic thinking and digital business solutions.
 To combat disruption and stay on top of future development, the maritime industry needs a smart port.